andreeaiana/andreeaiana.github.io/_pages/about.md

         </tr>
         <tr>
             <td class="left-column">Aug, 2025</td>
-            <td class="right-column">I have been awarded the <a href="https://www.uni-mannheim.de/en/open-science/grants">Open Science Grant</a> from the University of Mannheim for the SpaceBenchRAG project.</td>
+            <td class="right-column">I have been awarded the <a href="https://www.uni-mannheim.de/en/open-science/grants">Open Science Grant</a> from the University of Mannheim for the SpatialBenchRAG project.</td>
         </tr>
         <tr>
             <td class="left-column">May, 2025</td>